Mammutor/NINA/README.md

 **2. Route Preference**

-In the "Route Preferences" interface, users can adjust a slider to select their preferred route type: Safest, Balanced, or Fastest, based on their individual needs and priorities.
+In the "Route Preferences" interface, users can adjust a slider to select their preferred route type: Safest, Balanced, or Fastest, based on their individual needs.

 ![placeholder](documenting/RoutePreferences.png)